Tyrrrz/Ressy/Readme.md

 > 💡 In case of multiple manifest resources, this method retrieves the one with the lowest ordinal resource name in the neutral language.
 If there are no resources matching aforementioned criteria, this method retrieves the first manifest resource it encounters.

-To remove all application manifest resources, call the `RemoveManifest()` extension method:
+To remove all manifest resources, call the `RemoveManifest()` extension method:

 ```csharp
 using Ressy;